Becoming a Kayak Guide or Instructor

 Many new kayakers begin their exploration of this river sport as a raft guide.

 One of the many perks of a rafting job is the endless resource of the guiding community.
 Most raft guides also kayak and are willing to teach beginning raft guides.
 Many rafting outfitters encourage this by offering the guide staff free kayak demos and clinics.
-Learning to kayak compliments raft guiding as both sports teach an individual safety skills and basic river reading techniques.
+Learning to kayak compliments raft guiding as both sports teach individual safety skills and basic river reading techniques.

 Once a person has learned to kayak and feels confident with these skills, a kayak instructor certification provides the credentials necessary to become an instructor.